 Jamie Ferguson Chemistry Innovation Award

-Oxford University Innovation (OUI) and the Department of Chemistry at the University of Oxford are delighted to announce the winners of the Jamie Ferguson Innovation Awards, which celebrate innovative and impactful ideas emerging from students in the Department.
+Oxford University Innovation (OUI), as well as the University of Oxford’s Department of Chemistry and Department of Materials are delighted to announce the winners of the 2024 Jamie Ferguson Innovation Awards, which celebrate innovative and impactful ideas emerging from students in the Departments.

-Now in its second year, the awards were established to honour the memory of Jamie Ferguson, a much-loved colleague at OUI and friend to Chemistry who tragically passed away during the COVID-19 pandemic.
-The OUI team has plans with other colleagues and departments from across the University of Oxford to expand the Awards programme.
+The awards were created to honour the memory of Jamie Ferguson, a much-loved colleague at OUI and a friend to Chemistry, who sadly lost his life during the COVID-19 pandemic.

 Sparks Background Image